 *1 mmHg = 133.3224 Pa

-Experts from a variety of countries, including Japan, Russia, and Canada have studied the influence of air pressure on insulator pollution flashover voltage and proposed that the correction for air pressure be expressed using an equation.
+Experts from a variety of countries have studied the influence of air pressure on insulator pollution flashover voltage and proposed that the correction for air pressure be expressed using an equation.
 In it, the parameter, n, reflecting the value of the air pressure correction, is obtained by testing.
 Most agree with an n value of 0.5 for a normal design of insulator and 0.6 for an anti-pollution design under AC voltage or 0.35 in the case of DC.

 In China, universities, research institutes and power grid operators have all conducted tests on the tendency of insulator pollution flashover voltage to decrease as altitude increases.
 Pollution severity during the course of these tests has ranged from low to high, including both AC and DC flashover tests.
 A lot of test data has been obtained in the process and, while the actual figures may differ somewhat from one test to the next, basic tendencies have been the same.
-For example, all these tests have confirmed that the value of the exponent n, (quantifying the influence of air pressure on pollution flashover voltage) depends not only on the voltage being applied, but also on type of insulator (whether porcelain, glass or composite), its shed profile and the severity of the pollution.
+For example, all tests have confirmed that the value of the exponent n, (quantifying the influence of air pressure on pollution flashover voltage) depends not only on the voltage being applied, but also on type of insulator (whether porcelain, glass or composite), its shed profile and pollution severity.